Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: The marginal sensitivity model

-ZSB proposed bounding the oracle statistician's IPW estimator (\ref{oracle}) with the largest and smallest IPW estimates that can be obtained using putative propensity weights in $\mathcal{E}_n(\Lambda)$.
+ZSB proposed bounding the oracle statistician's IPW estimator (\ref{oracle}) with the largest and smallest IPW estimates that can be obtained using putative propensities in $\mathcal{E}_n(\Lambda)$.

-Since the interval (\ref{zsb_bounds}) contains the consistent estimator $\hat{\psi}_{\textup{T}}^*$, the distance between the true estimand $\psi_{\textup{T}}$ and the sensitivity interval must tend to zero.
-ZSB show that this conclusion holds even if the nominal propensity score $e(x)$ is replaced by a suitably consistent estimate $\hat{e}(x)$ in the definition of $\mathcal{E}_n(\Lambda)$, which is important for practical applications as $e(x)$ is typically not known in observational studies.
+Since the interval (\ref{zsb_bounds}) contains the consistent estimator $\hat{\psi}_{\textup{T}}^*$, the distance between the true estimand $\psi_{\textup{T}}$ and the nearest point in the sensitivity interval tends to zero.
+ZSB show that this conclusion holds even if the nominal propensity score $e$ is replaced by a suitably consistent estimate $\hat{e}$ in the definition of $\mathcal{E}_n(\Lambda)$, which is important for practical applications as $e$ is typically not known in observational studies.